🇰🇪 Showing results for Kenya. Browse all countries →

 M-Pesa & Dating App Payments in Kenya

 M-Pesa support is one of the most practically important features of any dating platform in Kenya.
-Here is the full picture for 2026:
+Here's the full picture for 2026:

 Platform M-Pesa Monthly Price (KES) Free Tier